40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 Andy’s Golf Blog

 Andy has a successful Golf Blog that he has been writing for a few years.
-He doesn’t post content too often on YouTube, but when he does the video’s are thorough, interesting and well thought out.
+He doesn’t post content too often on YouTube, but when he does the videos are thorough, interesting and well thought out.
 Certainly worth a follow so that you get notified when Andy posts something new.

 The Average Golfer

-Andy (supported by daughter Hannah) shares his unbiased opinions and reviews on various golf products.
+Andy (supported by his daughter Hannah) shares unbiased opinions and reviews on various golf products.
 They also have a great website with their own range of AG merchandise.

 Carter’s Golf